8 Production LLM Serving Systems

 Multi-tenant memory pressure

 When many concurrent requests share the same GPU, the KV cache dominates memory usage.
 Each active request’s cache grows with every decode step, and different requests may have very different sequence lengths.
-The serving framework must track per-request memory consumption and make admission decisions: can we accept this new request, or will it push us over our memory budget?
+If we have new requests arriving, we’d like to admit them to increase concurrency, MFU, and throughput.
+The serving framework must track per-request memory consumption and make admission decisions: can we accept this new request, or will its KV cache push us over our memory budget?

 PagedAttention helps by eliminating fragmentation — memory is allocated in pages and freed when requests complete.
 But even with perfect paging, the total KV cache demand can exceed available memory when the system is under heavy load or processing long-context requests.